 A VR collaboration software consequently simplifies the understanding of the product thanks to its advanced design review tools.
 For instance, you may need cutting planes to see through an object and better demonstrate an idea.
-You can also benefit from the capacity to do realtime modifications of the mockup and the possibility to naturally move a part to explain its movement or a possible solution.
+You can also benefit from the realtime modification of the mockup tool and the possibility to naturally move a part to explain its movement or a possible solution.
 Similarly you can change the 3D model’s scale or orientation, but also its appearance (colors or textures) and instantly discuss the result with the other participants.

 Finally, in a typical discussion, a lot of information is non-verbal communication which can be transcribed in virtual reality.
 Voice tone, hesitations, head and hand movements greatly improve the understanding of the participants emotions and intents.

 A Collaborative Virtual Workspace For Remote Meetings and VR Teleconferencing